-The composer and conductor Ennio Morricone was born on 10 November 1928 in Travestere, Rome.
+The composer and conductor Ennio Morricone was born on 10 November 1928 in Travestere, Rome and died there on 6 July 2020.
 He also worked under the pseudonyms Dan Savio and Leo Nichols and composed the film music for over 500 films.
 His name is mainly associated with the genre Italowestern.
 He composed the film music for 30 western films.
 Of course he also composed for other genres.
 He gained special fame through the film music for the Italowestern classic "The Good, the Bad and the Ugly", for the Western epic "Once Upon a Time in the West (Once Upon a Time in the West)" for "Mission" and for "Cinema Paradiso".
 Morricone is a double Oscar winner.
 He received the first one in 2007 for his life's work and the second one in 2016 for The Hateful Eight by Quentin Tarantino.

 The life of Ennio Morricone